Attraction Listings Search

 Our collection includes large items, such as multiple restored locomotives (eg. CNR 6213), passenger cars (eg. Cape Race), freight cars (eg. TH&B caboose #70), and railway structures (eg. Cabin D and Don Station).
 There are also small items such as lanterns, conductor uniforms, oil cans and tools used to repair locomotives in the CPR John St. Roundhouse.

 Seasonally, a passenger-carrying miniature railway offers rides on tracks that loop through the park in front of the museum for half a kilometre.

 Inside the museum, you have the opportunity to be an engineer by setting the speed, using the brakes, and blowing the horn all with actual levers!
 Take control of the train railway tracks of Toronto in the 1950’s in the simulator.

 The John Street Roundhouse used to provide technicians and mechanics the ability to work on and under the locomotives that came through Toronto.
 It is only fitting that three of the stalls in the Roundhouse are still being used to work on these large artifacts that the museum acquires.

-The remaining stalls of the Roundhouse are currently occupied by Steam Whistle Brewery and Leon’s.
+The remaining stalls of the Roundhouse are currently occupied by Steam Whistle Brewery and The Rec Room.